Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 7. Toeslagen was not notified of the consequences

-Implication: Destroyed dossiers cannot be used in ongoing court cases, objection proceedings, or parliamentary inquiries.
+Implication: Destroyed dossiers cannot be used in ongoing court cases, objection proceedings or parliamentary inquiries.

 2.3 Absence of Management Oversight

-• Both sets of recommendations were ignored by Toeslagen
+• Toeslagen ignored both sets of recommendations

 2.4 GDPR Cleanup Without Guidelines